gca-research-group/tee-compartimentalisation-study-case/README.md

 # Attestation and Set-Up of the Attestable

-The integration process compilation and execution is managed by a launcher program that operates outside the TEE but remains within the Morello Board operating system.
-In this case study, the integration process functions as a client, invoking remote servers represented by digital service applications (apps).
+The sequence diagram in Figure 3 represents the attestation and interaction process within the Integration Solution, managed by a **Launcher** program that operates outside the TEE but within the Morello Board operating system.
+The **Integration Process** functions as a client, interacting with remote servers hosting the digital service applications (apps).

-The flow of interactions between the launcher, integration process, and the remote servers is depicted in the sequence diagram shown in Figure 3.

 ![Sequence Diagram](./figs/launcher.png)

 *Figure 3: Sequence diagram of the attestation and interaction process in the Integration Solution (Author: Rafael Zancan-Frantz, Applied Computing Research Group, Unijui University, Brazil).*

-The sequence diagram in Figure 3 provided a detailed view of the attestation process and the interaction between the launcher, integration process, and external services within the Integration Solution.
-Below is a structured explanation of the steps involved, from compartment creation to interaction with external services:
+#### Detailed Explanation of the Sequence Diagram:

-1. **Launcher Initialization**: The launcher is initialized by invoking the `start()` operation, which runs outside the secure zone of the Morello Board operating system.
-This prepares the system to handle various operations such as uploading, compiling, and executing programs.
+1. **Launcher Initialization**: The launcher begins the process by invoking the `start()` operation, which prepares the system to handle various operations, such as retrieving source code, compiling, and executing programs.

-2. **Retrieving Source Code**: The launcher retrieves the required source code from its local database using the `retrieveProgram(id)` operation.
-This is the integration process's source code, which is fetched for further stages.
+2. **Retrieving the Source Code**: For each source code, the launcher retrieves the necessary program (Integration Process) from its local database using the `retrieveProgram(id)` operation.
+This step fetches the source code of the **Integration Process**, essential for the subsequent operations.

-3. **Compartment Creation**: The launcher calls the `createCompartment()` operation to create a secure execution environment (compartment) on the Morello Board.
-This compartment ensures that the integration process runs within a protected environment.
+3. **Compartment Creation**: The launcher requests the creation of a secure compartment by calling the `createCompartment()` operation in the Morello Board's operating system.
+This compartment provides a secure execution environment for the **Integration Process**.

-4. **Compilation for TEE**: After retrieving the source code, the launcher compiles it for CHERI capabilities using the `compile(src)` operation.
-The result is an executable binary (`exe`) that is compatible with the trusted execution environment, ensuring secure execution.
+4. **Source Code Compilation**: After retrieving the source code, the launcher compiles it for CHERI capabilities using the `compile(src)` operation.
+The result is an executable (`exe`) suitable for secure execution within the compartment.

-5. **Deploying the Integration Process**: The compiled executable binary is deployed into the secure compartment through the `deploy(exe)` operation.
-This step generates attestable data, represented as a `HashMap`, which is critical for ensuring that the process runs securely within the compartment.
+5. **Deploying the Integration Process**: The compiled executable is then deployed within the compartment using the `deploy(exe)` operation.
+This deployment generates attestable data (`attestableData`), represented as a `HashMap`, which is crucial for ensuring the process operates securely inside the compartment.

-6. **Key Pair Generation**: During execution, the integration process generates a key pair using the `generateKeyPair()` function, producing a public key (`puK`) and a private key (`prK`).
-These keys facilitate secure communication with external services.
+6. **Key Pair Generation**: Inside the compartment, the **Integration Process** generates a key pair using the `generateKeyPair()` function.
+This pair consists of a public key (`puK`) and a private key (`prK`), which will be used for secure communication with the digital services.

+7. **Certificate and Public Key Exchange**:
+   - The `generateAttestableDoc()` operation is called to generate an attestable document containing the attestable data from the secure environment.
+   - The public key of the **Integration Process** is retrieved using the `getPublicKey()` operation, ensuring secure interaction with external services.
+   - The **Integration Process** gathers all available digital services using the `getIntegratedServices()` operation.
+   - A key exchange occurs between the public key of the **Integration Process** and the external services using the `exchangeKeys(puK, services)` operation.

+8. **Registering the Service's Public Key**: After the key exchange, the public keys of the digital services are securely stored via the `putServicePublicKey(srvId, puK_)` operation.
+This ensures that the keys are safely registered for communication with the **Integration Process**.

-7. **Certificate Generation**: The launcher collects necessary data, including attestable information, and generates a certificate using the `generateAttestableDoc()` and `generateCertificate()` operations.
-This certificate is signed by a trusted authority, such as Verisign, using the `sign()` operation to verify the integrity and security of the process.
+9. **Certificate Generation and Signing**: The launcher generates the final attestable certificate using the `generateCertificate(doc)` operation.
+This certificate is signed by a root certificate authority, such as Verisign, using the `sign(cert)` operation to verify the integrity and authenticity of the process.

-8. **Public Key Exchange**: The launcher performs a key exchange between the integration process and external services.
-The public keys of the services are retrieved using the `getPublicKey()` operation and exchanged with the integration process for secure communication.

-9. **Execution of the Integration Process**: Finally, the launcher invokes the `run()` operation, executing the compiled integration process within the secure compartment.
-This ensures that all communication and interactions with external services (e.g., store, transport, and messaging services) are securely conducted within the TEE.
+10. **Execution of the Integration Process**: Finally, the launcher invokes the `run()` operation, executing the compiled **Integration Process** within the secure compartment.
+At this point, the **Integration Process** can securely interact with external services (e.g., store, transportation, or messaging apps), ensuring data protection and the attestation of the trusted execution environment.

+### Additional Considerations

+- The secure compartment acts as a critical component in the execution, ensuring that all interactions and data exchanges remain encrypted and protected.
+- The sequence of events includes not only the setup of the integration process but also crucial steps such as key exchange, certificate generation, and secure data transfer between services.
+- The role of the root of trust (Verisign) ensures that the certificates used during the process are valid and can be trusted by external services.

 # Execution of a Read Operation